Guides

 Military portrait nearly destroyed by flooding.
 AI reconstructed washed-out areas and removed stains.

 Family dinner photo torn in half.
-AI seamlessly merged the pieces and filled the missing section.
+AI rejoined the two pieces and rebuilt the missing strip along the tear.

 Your Turn